 Welcome to the Bostock Reservoir Fishing Guide.
 Bostock Reservoir is located off Shaw’s road exit towards Ballan and on your way to Daylesford.
 It’s a challenging fishing destination but those who persist can be rewarded with a large trophy size trout and redfin.
 After some years of very low water levels, Bostock is once again near capacity and fishing well.
-It’s stocked regularly with rainbow trout and has stunning views, plus picnic and bbq area making this a good family fishing destination.
+It’s stocked regularly with rainbow trout and has stunning views, plus a picnic and bbq area making this a good family fishing destination.

-Check out location video below on Fishing for trout and redfin at Bostock Reservoir
+Check out the location video below on Fishing for trout and redfin at Bostock Reservoir

 Things to do at Bostock Reservoir

 Bostock reservoir is a very underrated family location.
 There are open picnic grounds, gas BBQ facilities, and toilets.
 I have often taken the family there to explore the area then settle down to some fishing and kite flying with a bbq.
 The location offers stunning views overlooking the pine trees opposite the lake.
 On calm days the lake represents a mirror image of this which is great for photo opportunities.
 Walking amongst the pine trees is also a nice thing to do but do be wary of snakes which are quite common around here.
 A short drive from Bostock includes vibrant townships Bacchus Marsh, Daylesford and Ballan.
 Bostock Reservoir Fishing Guide.

 Fishing at Bostock Reservoir

 At Bostock reservoir, you can catch brown trout, rainbow trout, redfin, tench, carp, roach and eels.
 In recent years the reservoir has been heavily stocked with rainbow trout fingerlings.
 Use this link to follow Victorian trout stocking programs.
 Bostock fishes well seasonally with redfin more active in the warmer months and trout are more active during the cooler months.
 Most freshwater species have a tendency to feed more aggressively at Dawn and Dusk.
 My personal favourite is fishing the sundown particularity in the warmer months.
 In the colder months your likely to see trout surfacing at Bostock in the early morning.
 So my recommendation in winter would be to fish the sunrise.